Polynomially restricted operator growth in dynamically integrable models

+Now, let us examine how introducing new Hamiltonian strings to $\mathcal{H}$ or applying specific gates can mix different equivalence classes.

-\paragraph{Mixing of equivalence classes by perturbations and quenches.} Introducing perturbations to a Hamiltonian affects the equivalence classes of the model.
-For example, applying periodic boundary conditions to the Hamiltonian (\ref{hamXY}) changes the equivalence classes such that instead of having a unique class for each operator $X_n$, only two classes distinguished by odd and even lattice indices are present, each exhibiting exponential dimensionality $4^{L-1}$.
+First, consider the effect of imposing periodic boundary conditions on the Hamiltonian (\ref{hamXY}).
+This modification alters the equivalence classes: instead of having a unique class for each operator $X_n$, only two classes distinguished by odd and even lattice indices are present, each exhibiting exponential dimensionality $4^{L-1}$.
 The class $\mathcal{A}^2_\text{XY}$ remains composed of Onsager strings, but since the lattice is periodic its dimensionality doubles, resulting in $D^2_\text{XY-PBC}=2D^2_\text{XY}$.
 This example illustrates how the same perturbation can affect OEDs of different operators in a drastically different way.

 Another example of a perturbation is applying $\text{SWAP}$-quenches, when a $ XY $ Hamiltonian evolution is interrupted by a nearest-neighbour $\text{SWAP}$-gate, see Fig. \ref{pic:pertgraph}(a).
 Examining the equivalence classes of $Z_i$, it is found that a single $\text{SWAP}_{j,j+1}$-gate application merges classes $\mathcal{A}^2_\text{XY}$ and $\mathcal{A}^4_\text{XY}$, into a unified class with the dimension being fourth order in $L$.
 Generally, applying multiple $\text{SWAP}$-quenches during $XY$ evolution increases the OED of $Z_i$ as polynomial of degree $2+2m$, with $m$ representing the number of quenches.
 This is consistent with the asymptotic results recently reported in \cite{mocherla2023extending}.
 Ultimately, $\text{SWAP}$-quenches will intermix all equivalence classes into one, achieving a dimensionality of $4^L-1$.
 This is consistent with the fact that $XY$ dynamics combined with $\text{SWAP}$-quenches is universal \cite{jozsa2008matchgates}.